 Garlic is effective in treating chest diseases such as tuberculosis and arteriosclerosis, its usually combined with milk which can reduce spasms of the small arteries, which eases pressure, slows the pulse, and alters the heart’s rhythm providing relief from symptoms like dizziness, shortness of breath, and gas formation.

-Hibiscus tea is rich in vitamin C and minerals that help control cholesterol and decreases the risk of heart disease, lowers hypertension, and prevents other chest problems.
+Hibiscus tea is rich in vitamin C and minerals that help control cholesterol and decreases the risk of heart disease, lowers hypertension, and prevent other chest problems.

 The antioxidants found in this tea help decrease the amounts of fat that accumulates in the arteries, reducing the risk of heart diseases and chest pain.